 - Business Advising and Support – Expenses related to modifying existing business model.
 This might include capacity building, accounting support, business planning, financial education or training to gain other necessary business skills

-- The total combined family income of the business owner(s) must be at or below 80% of the Area Median Income shown below:
+- The total CURRENT family income of the business owner(s) must be at or below 80% of the Area Median Income shown below:

 Please note there is also an Equal Opportunity Set-aside for business owners who are of racial/ethnic minority, women, veterans, persons with a disability, or LBGTQ.